Bill Backer: Career

 While he was in college, Backer worked as a production assistant at Columbia Pictures and ran a small freelance music operation.
 After college, Backer sold real estate and wrote jingles for three years.

 In 1953, he started as a mailroom trainee at McCann Erickson.
 He was promoted to creative director in 1972, and vice chairman of the agency in 1978.
-In May 1979, Back resigned from McCann Erickson, citing "philosophical differences" with the firm's parent company, Interpublic Group of Companies.
+In May 1979, Backer resigned from McCann Erickson, citing "philosophical differences" with the firm's parent company, Interpublic Group of Companies.

 In 1979, Backer co-founded Backer & Spielvogel with Carl Spielvogel.
 Spielvogel was previously the vice chairman of Interpublic and manager for Backer, resigning around two weeks before Backer.
 Initially, they operated the business out of a hotel room.
 Backer was in charge of the creative side of the business, while Spielvogel was its manager.
 In two years, they had billed more than $200 million and were ranked 29th in United States advertising agencies worldwide.
 By 1984, they were billing more than $400 million a year.

 Backer & Spielvogel was purchased by Saatchi & Saatchi in May 1986 for a $56 million down payment, with $45 million more paid over six years.
 In July 1987, Saatchi & Saatchi merged Backer & Spielvogel with Ted Bates Worldwide which it had purchased in April 1986.
 However, at the time of the merger, Bates Worldwide was losing an account each week.
 Backer stayed as a consultant for a few years before leaving when Donald Zuckert became the ad agency's president.

 In January 1989, Backer became the president of Backer Spielvogel Bates Worldwide when Zuckert stepped down.
 Backer said, "This is basically saying to the world that Carl's going to be the manager, and I'm going to be the creative director."
 He called the announcement a "symbolic signal."
 Backer Spielvogel Bates Worldwide had 140 offices in forty countries.
 In 1989, it was the third-largest advertising company in the world.

 In 1992, Backer Spielvogel Bates Worldwide was negatively impacted by the recession.
 In November 1992, Spielvogel retired as chairman and chief executive.
 He was replaced by Michael Bungey who was named to the new position of CEO starting January 1, 1993.
 He also succeeded Backer as the company's president.
 However, Backer remained as vice president and worldwide executive creative director.

 During his career, Backer created ad campaigns for Beech Nut Gum, Buick, Campbell's soup, Coca-Cola, Dole, Exxon, Fisher-Price, Hyundai, Löwenbräu, Miller beer, Miller Lite, Nabisco, Oreo, Parliament cigarettes, Philip Morris, Quaker Oats, and Xerox.
 Some of his memorable slogans include "Things go better with Coke" and "the real thing” for Coca-Cola; "soup is good food" for Campbell's; and "Miller Time" for Miller.
 In 1971, Backer created the Coca-Cola campaign and accompanying song "I'd Like to Teach the World to Sing (In Perfect Harmony)."